ksu-hmi/Predictor-Tool-for-Diseases/projectroadmap.md

  Make 6 commits
  Try to understand code that we choose for project Explain the code and what it is doing

+ Week 3:

+ Do more editing to the code.
+ Do more research to find codes that may work better for the project.

+ Week 4:

+ Test and run the codes.
+ Make changes.
+ Create final touches on the project.